 When the coast is calling, our Unique Lodges of the World can take you there.
-And by coast, we mean all kinds: from the white-sand beaches of French Polynesia to the granite shores of Canada’s Maritimes.
+And by coast, we mean all kinds: from the white-sand beaches of Fiji to the granite shores of Canada’s Maritimes.
 For those who love to be in, on, or near the water—whether snorkeling, paddleboarding, fishing, whale watching, or beachcombing—these lodges are set in spectacular seaside locations and offer a slew of ways to explore the marine and bird life that call these waters home.

 Set across from Vancouver Island, Nimmo Bay’s elegant wooden chalets are clustered on an expansive dock that floats amidst the surrounding fjords.
 A stunning 5,000-foot waterfall flows just steps from the lodge, putting nature and wildlife—quite literally—on its doorstep.
 But with a fleet of paddleboards, kayaks, and boats, guests of all ages and abilities can get far beyond the doorstep.
 Whether tracking humpback whales, beach-combing, or kayaking among the surrounding islets, there are myriad ways to experience this slice of wild coast.

 Near the southern tip of Africa, just west of where the Atlantic and Indian Oceans collide, Grootbos Private Nature Reserve serves as the ideal gateway to waters rich with marine life.
 This patch of sea harbors the “marine big five”: southern right whales, great white sharks, penguins, seals and dolphins.
 Set out on boat excursion, seeking out whales and other wildlife.
 Or try to spot marine life while exploring the shoreline—a pristine stretch of coast with both sandy beaches and rugged caves.